 The case of envy is a bit more complicated then the others.
 Envy may be characterised as the desire to have something that someone else has.
 It is often used interchangeably with jealousy, but there is a bit of a distinction.
 Once again, taken simply as an emotion or desire to have something that someone else has, I don’t necessarily see anything wrong with envy.
 I want an extremely talented group of musicians to play with and lots of studio equipment and I don’t have it but Steve Vai does, therefore I suppose I envy the guitarist Steve Vai.
 That doesn’t mean that I’m going to try to steal his band or his studio equipment.
 It’s simply that he has something that I want and that I probably will never have.
 Should that stop me from pursuing my dreams and trying to obtain those things for myself?
 I think not.

 What about sloth?
 Sloth may be another word for laziness or leisure.
 Of course I can easily see how this can be a bad thing in that a lazy person may be dependant on others and do little or nothing for themselves, hence showing a lack of responsibility and ability, but I would hardly consider it immoral.
 For one thing, some people are this way due to their nature, sometimes because of a very real mental or physical handicap.
 And even when a perfectly capable person chooses to be lazy, that is their prerogative.
 I’m not going to consider someone immoral for wanting to take a long break from working and spend their time in leisure instead.
 Surely it would be absurd to consider it a moral imperative that people be working and productive at all times.
 We’re human beings, not robots.
-I can envision a slave-master cracking a whip at a slave and calling them slothful for taking a break from the hard physical labor that they are forced to do.
+I can envision a slave-master cracking a whip at a slave and calling them slothful for taking a break from the hard physical labour that they are forced to do.

 All of these alleged sins can be and have been propagated in negative ways.
 Pride as a sin can be used to crush people’s self-esteem.
 Avarice or greed as a sin can be used to keep people poor or to discourage economic mobility.
 Lust as a sin can be used to keep the women for oneself or as a method of population control.
 Anger as a sin can be used to perpetuate dishonesty and to enable bad relationships.
 Gluttony as a sin can be used to keep people hungry, to essentially starve people.
 Envy as a sin can be used to discourage people from pursuing their dreams.
-Sloth as a sin can be used to foster compulsory labor.
+Sloth as a sin can be used to foster compulsory labour.
 When they are taken to their logical conclusion and consistently applied, they amount to the total denial of self-interest, desire and personal well-being.
 Taken as absolutes, they would require people to be mindless automatons with no trace of humanity.

 Altruism as slave morality